mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * execute DR on public cloud
   * on-demand capacity for dev and test purposed for example.

+## Local Zones

+* in the console, go to EC2
+* in the menu go to Settings
+* go to the Zones tab to enable a local zone
+* when creating a subnet, select the local zone that was enabled
+* create resource in the local zone subnet

 ## Outpost

 * two LAG have to be established